-A nine-member Board of Directors manages the affairs of the Authority.
-The Secretary of the Executive Office of Transportation and Public Works (EOTPW) of the Commonwealth serves as the Chairman of the Board.
-The Governor of the Commonwealth appoints the other eight directors.
+On November 1, 2009 Governor Deval Patrick appointed a five-member Board of Directors to oversee the new Massachusetts Department of Transportation (MassDOT).
+This Board is the governing body of both MassDOT and the Massachusetts Bay Transportation Authority (MBTA), which is part of MassDOT but retains a separate legal existence.
+MassDOT is administered by a Secretary of Transportation, appointed by the Governor to serve as Chief Executive Officer.
 The Board has the power to appoint and employ a General Manager and other officers.
 The Board approves this Capital Investment Program and also authorizes all capital program actions of \$500,000 or above.
-An Advisory Board, consisting of representatives from each of the cities and towns constituting the Authority's service district, approves the Authority's annual operating budget and reviews the capital program.
+An Advisory Board, consisting of representatives from each of the cities and towns constituting the Authority's service district, reviews the Authority's annual operating budget and capital program.